 They are more durable than their medically used counterparts and therefore cheaper in the long run.

 Unlike the leather gloves, they do not have elastic and they are not absorbent.

 As a result, you may have to either tuck them into a long-sleeved jacket or tape them to the sleeves of your suit.

 You’ll also need to get used to the clammy feeling of working with sweaty palms.
-This synthetic rubber does not breath but you will eventually get used to it.
+This synthetic rubber does not breathe, but you will eventually get used to it.

 There are nitrile gloves that have longer sleeves and cover the wrist sufficiently.